 An alternate method of adjusting this clearance is to reach through the discharge port with a feeler gauge and measure the gap.
 Add or subtract pump casing gaskets accordingly.

-At the slightest sign of binding, immediately back the impeller off, and check the threads for dirt.
-Do not try to force the impeller onto the shaft.
 If a lifting eye was used to move the pump casing, be sure to remove the lifting eye from the pump casing.